Over 8 Percent of Americans Believe They Are Struggling With Compulsive Sexual Behavior and Thoughts

 The Institute for Sexual Medicine’s Expert Panel consists of leaders in the field of sexual medicine.
 Doug Braun-Harvey donates time to help provide information and further the field of sexual health.

 Learning New Ways to Treat Drug and Alcohol Addictions: Drug and Alcohol counselors around North Dakota and Minnesota don’t have a lot of experience in talking about sex with their clients.

 To read the television news story, click here

 One of the greatest impediments to success in any treatment program is the shame faced by many individuals with substance use problems.
 In an NCAD presentation called “Sex Positive Treatment: Where Angels fear to tread,” Doug Braun-Harvey cited research saying that individuals with “strong sex-drug linked” addictions carry twice the burden of shame into treatment.
-They also face a higher likelihood of dropping out of treatment, due to the inability of treatment programs and counselors to acknowledge and work with sexual behaviors linked to substance use.

 To read the San Diego Gay and Lesbian Times story, click here

 Sexual Health: A New Ally in Addiction Treatment Improvement: [in Alcoholism and Drug Abuse Weekly February 16, 2009, pages 5 & 6]

 A national drug and alcohol addiction treatment news weekly publicationFrom the Field featured an article co-written with John de Miranda on the sexual health in recovery groups.

 Jada Pinkett-Smith is the latest celeb who says she’s struggled with sex addiction—but many experts aren’t convinced that’s a real disease.